jimratliff/GenoMac-system/README.md

   - Display additional info (IP address, hostname, OS version) when clicking on the clock digits of the login window
   - Enable Touch ID authentication for sudo

 [^Specifying_Homebrew_installs]: The specification of exactly what CLI and GUI apps to install from Homebrew is made in three sub-Brewfile files, all located in `GenoMac-system/homebrew`: (a) `Brewfile.formulae` for CLI programs, (b) `Brewfile.casks` for GUI apps from Homebrew, and (c) `Brewfile.mas` for GUI apps from the Mac App Store.

 [^Homebrew_not_good_for_fonts]: At least by default, Homebrew installs fonts *only* for the Homebrew user, not for other users.
 Thus, for Project GenoMac, I have concluded that Homebrew is not an appropriate method to install fonts.
 There may be workarounds, see e.g., “[Installed font does not show up in Font Book](https://apple.stackexchange.com/questions/478047/installed-font-does-not-show-up-in-font-book),” Ask Different, January 16, 2025; and “[homebrew-cask-fonts for ‘All Users’](https://github.com/orgs/Homebrew/discussions/4138),” Homebrew/discussions, #4138.

+[^Casks_ask_for_password]: There are some items whose installation will ask for your sudo password.
+This occurs for, and only for, some of the casks (but not the formulae nor the Mac App Store apps), in particular: docker-desktop, google-drive, insta360-link-controller, microsoft-teams, and zoom.
+This password-querying behavior is usually, if not always, associated with casks that are accompanied by some kind of background process, such as an auto-updater.

 [^mac_is_homebrew]: It may seem a terminological error to include “GUI apps from Mac App Store” under “Installations via Homebrew.”
 However, GUI apps from Mac App Store *are* installed by Homebrew, which uses the [mas](https://github.com/mas-cli/mas) CLI tool.